Jess Farr-Cox, Project Manager (Bristol) writes:

 Eventually, however, Maugham returns to breathing as a kind of triumph of life over death, as at Herbert’s death.
 The novel ends with the widower Basil marrying Mrs. Murray after all, and immediately after the ceremony they visit Jenny’s grave to lay flowers on it, swiftly followed by Frank and Miss Ley.
 Frank and Miss Ley then drive out of London, and Maugham draws his two themes of breathing and beauty together in the final pages:

 … the dulcet breezes bore gracious odours of the country.
 There was a suave limpidity of the air which chased away all ugly thoughts.
 Both of them, walking quickly, breathed with wide lungs, inspiring eagerly the radiance of that summer afternoon. (p.
 341)

 W. Somerset Maugham, The Merry-Go-Round (London: Vintage, 2000 ), p.
-57. This particular sentence refers to Frank’s experiences as a soldier.
+57 (all other quotations are from the same edition and page numbers are embedded in the text).
+This particular sentence refers to Frank’s experiences as a soldier.

-Maugham, The Merry-Go-Round, p.
-18. The final lines of the book are very similar in sentiment, Miss Lay declaring to Frank that ‘for [beauty] all we suffer is richly overpaid’ (p.
+The final lines of the book are very similar in sentiment, Miss Lay declaring to Frank that ‘for [beauty] all we suffer is richly overpaid’ (p.
 341).
-All other page numbers are embedded in the text.

 After reading Keats and learning more about his life at a Life of Breath reading group lead by Prof. Damian Walford Davies, the resemblance between Herbert and Keats (suggested by the nightingale) is clearer.
 Like Herbert, Keats died young, of tuberculosis, travelled to the continent in the last stages of his illness, and had already lost his mother and brother to the disease; unlike Herbert and his brief marriage to Bella, Keats’s fear of contagion caused him to break off his engagement to Fanny Brawne and cease all physical contact with her.